-trategic location One of the factors that make the Czech Republic extremely attractive for foreign investors is its good access to the European market.
-The country's convenient location in the middle of Europe makes it possible to reach all European capitals very quickly.
-Together with EU membership, this makes the country a perfect gateway to the single European market of 500 million consumers and 21 million SMEs.
-Given the fact that the Czech Republic is at the crossroads of European trade, advanced transport infrastructure was naturally developed here.
-The Czech Republic is ranked among the world's most advanced countries in terms of transport-network density and several projects involving modernisation and extension of the network are currently underway.
+trategic location Due to its strategic location, stable economy and human-capital resources, Czechia is an attractive destination for foreign investors planning to enter the European market or expand their businesses to more countries in the region.
+The country's convenient location in the middle of Europe makes it possible to reach all European capitals very easily.
+The country's EU membership makes it an ideal gateway to the single European market of over 500 million consumers and 21 million SMEs.
+Given the fact that Czechia is at the crossroads of European trade, advanced transport infrastructure was naturally developed here.
+Czechia is ranked among the world's most advanced countries in terms of transport network density and several projects involving modernisation and extension of the network are currently underway.